justsml/ssl-proxy/README.md

 ### Docker CLI example:

-For example, to protect a docker registry:
+For example, to protect an HTTP service:

 1. Requires any working HTTP service (for UPSTREAM_TARGET.)
 (Supports **local, in-docker, even remote**).
 1. Start an instance of `justsml/ssl-proxy:latest` as shown below.